 Gust tapped his fingers against his table.
 “You guessed right.
 Now, as I’ve heard Mr. Neville, you’re quite new to the investigating business, aren’t you?
 How old are you again?
 Twenty-five?
 Twenty-one?
 Nineteen?”

 The murmurs in the background grew in volume.
-Half the crowd and the majority of the broadcast viewers had no idea what Lord Gust was talking about, but they knew hostility when they saw it.
+Half the crowd and the majority of the broadcast viewers had no idea what Lord Gust was talking about, but the hostility coming off the man was almost tangible.
 Ryan bowed his head, his smile unchanged.
-Yet his posture was just a touch too brittle, his gaze sharper than before.
 “I’m flattered, Mr. Gust.
 Alas, I’m over twenty three.
 Practically ancient, I know.”

 “Perhaps.
 Hasn’t stopped you from coasting on your mentor’s success, I hear.”
 Gust said, as another layer of pretense was stripped away.
 “Got a nice little inheritance there at the end, a phonebook full of potential clients.
-Practically a breeze to set up your agency with your resources.
-Mr. Kritides… he died quite violently, didn’t he?
-I suppose it worked out quite well for you that way.”
+Practically a breeze to set up your agency with the resources at your fingertips.
+Mr. Kritides… he died quite suddenly, didn’t he?
+Quite violently as well.
+I suppose it all worked out quite well for you that way.”

 Ryan stepped closer, until he was standing right in front of the man.
 He gestured towards the opulence around us, then clasped his hands together.
-“I am quite a privileged young detective, I agree.
-I do hope I’m not an unskilled one though.
-So about we skip the rest of the posturing, and get down to whatever test you have in mind?”
+“I in a greatly privileged position as a detective, I agree.
+But if you’re going to put my skills up for questioning I suggest we skip the rest of the posturing, and get down to whatever game for me you have in mind?”

 My brother was being goaded into a trap.
 Gust knew it, he knew it, and neither cared that the other knew.
-He didn’t have to do this; we’d already gotten what we’d come here for.
-But in that moment, as I saw the fury in his eyes, I knew Ryan could never back down from this.
-It would’ve killed him to do it.
+He didn’t have to do this, really; we’d already gotten what we’d come here for.
+But in that moment, as I saw the fury in his eyes, I knew It would’ve killed Ryan to back down.

 Gust nodded.
-“How astute of you.
-I do have a test in mind, one that’s being set up at this very moment.
+“Straight to the point.
+I can appreciate that.
+Well, I do have a test in mind, one that’s being set up at this very moment.
 Alas, it’ll take another few minutes to wheel out here.
 Although,” He gestured towards the exit.
-“If you have more pressing matters to attend, young man…”
+“If you have more pressing matters to attend to, young man…”

-Ryan didn’t say anything.
-His expression didn’t change.
-A few seconds passed, then Gust raised a finger.
-The cameras stopped rolling, more men and women coming out to ready the next stage of the broadcast.
+Ryan didn’t say a word.
+A few seconds passed, the two of them just staring at each other, then Gust curled his index finger.
+It must have been some kind of signal as the cameras stopped rolling with more men and women coming out to ready the next stage of the broadcast.

 The preparation took longer than I expected.
 I’m not entirely certain if it was because of the Butler’s advertising segment, or if the ads were meant to keep people’s attention while they were sorting out other problems.
-To Staling’s credit, watching a very proper British butler demonstrate the merits of the latest Rolls Royce model was quite entertaining.
-Still, I could always catch the record later.
+To Staling’s credit, watching a very proper British butler demonstrate the merits of the latest Rolls Royce model to the masses was quite entertaining.
+Still, I resisted the temptation to watch through the whole segment.
+I could always catch the recording later, after all.
 Right now there were more important things to deal with.

 Ryan was sitting at the bar, resting his head in his crossed arms and staring out into space.
 I could see the empty glass in front of him, and when I came closer I recoiled.
 The smell of vodka.
 The strong stuff, and probably good quality stuff too, if you’re into alcohol of the potato variety.
 He turned his head to look at me.
-“Hey, there Dy.”
+“Why, hello there Dy.”
+He wiped his mouth.
+“Or Dylan.
+I’ve never been entirely sure which you prefer me to call you now.”

 I don’t know why I felt so betrayed.
-Ryan hadn’t signed up for any AA meetings or anything.
-He’d given me food and shelter, paying for all my debts without a word of complaint.
-He didn’t owe his stupid, useless brother anything.
+Ryan hadn’t signed up for any of the Alcoholics United meetings or anything.
+He’d given me food and shelter, paying off what I’d borrowed without a word of complaint.
+He didn’t owe me anything.
+He shouldn’t owe me anything

 “The statue of Tara, yeah.”
-I remember hating my parents’ history lessons when I was a kid, but something about those lectures had stuck when I’d gotten older.
-Reading up on those old stories about the Kandyan Kingdom my Mom had told us had kept me up even at my lowest, even at the times when I thought I’d thrown away everything left of our relationship.
+I remember hating my parents’ history lessons when I was a kid, but something about those lectures had stuck on like old chewing gum as I’d gotten older.
+Reading up on those old stories about the Kandyan Kingdom my Mom had told us when Ryan and I were kids had kept me up even at my lowest. even at the times when I thought I’d thrown away everything left of my relationship with my parents.

 “So, what about it?”

-Ryan frowned, and with his wide eyes the expression looked almost comical.
+Ryan frowned, and with those widened eyes the expression looked downright comical.
 “You think it’s somewhere around here?”
-He gestured at the rest of the room, with artifacts sitting on the pedestal open to the touch like weird little action figures for rich people to play with.
+He gestured at the rest of the room, with artifacts sitting on the pedestal open to the touch like weird little action figures for billionaires to play pretend with.
 “I wouldn’t put it past him.”

 “No!
 Last time I checked, it was still in a British Museum showcase, and I’m pretty sure I’d know if something changed about that situation.
 It’s just…” I gritted my teeth and turned away.
 “I don’t even see why any of this is relevant.
-Don’t you have Gust’s mysterious test to prepare for?”
+Don’t you have Gust’s mysterious battle of wits to prepare for?”

 “Oh, that.”
 My brother shrugged.
-“If it’s what I think it is, I don’t expect much for my chances.
-He’s not stupid, you know.”
+“If it is what I think it is, I don’t expect much for my chances.
+He’s not stupid, you know.
+He won’t play a game unless he can get it rigged.”
 He licked his lips and stood up.

 I’ll grant him this.
 He clearly had it in him to be a high functioning alcoholic.
 His hands were steady, his eyes bright and his speech not slurred at all.
 It must be a family trait.
-Still, I can tell you from personal experience that being able to hide drunkenness well is not the same as being able to make good decisions.
+Still, I can tell you from personal experience that being able to downplay how drunk you are is not the same as being able to make good decisions.
 “Ryan, don’t you think –”

 There wasn’t a stage or podium, or anything separating the performance from the audience.
 Just a table and a few chairs set in the center of the room.
 The cameras had already started rolling, and Zebediah Gust was sitting in his arm chair, Ms. Staling dutifully standing to attention behind him.

 The_Lord_Gust swept his hand towards the table, for the benefit of his viewers and his live audience.
-The man hadn’t let his fame rob him of his sense of class.
-I could respect that.
+The man hadn’t let the act of selling out for fame rob him of his sense of class.
+I could respect that, at least a little.
 “Welcome back, dear viewers.
-Now the set-up goes by many names.
-The old army game, three shells and a pea, or most commonly the shell game.”
+Now this set-up goes by many names.
+The old army game, three shells and a pea, or most commonly… the shell game.”

 “I’ve heard it called the thimblerig.”
 Ryan offered, then coughed again.
 “Though I’ve often wondered how you could pull this off with a set of thimbles.”

 Ryan leaned towards Gust, his eyes narrowing.
 “Hold up.
 Let me get this straight: the egg’s under one of these three bowls, and I have to figure out which one.”
 I could see the moment where he passed close enough to Gust that he could smell the vodka.
 I could see our host’s eyes widen, and his struggle to keep a smile off his face.
 “It is a simple game, of course.
-Surely someone tutored by the great Kritides himself could accomplish such a thing.
-Of course, to make things just a mite bit harder, you should know the employee who placed the egg is not in this room.
+Surely someone tutored by the great Kritides himself would find it trivial.
+Of course, to make things just a mite harder, you should know the employee who placed the egg is not in this room.
 In fact, you shouldn’t assume anyone here knows which one it is.
 Not even me.”
 He smiled again.

 “Approximating a double blind trial, I see.
 Very prudent.”
 Ryan crossed his arms behind his back.
 “Any other rules or conditions I should know about?
 Am I, for instance, allowed to use the Internet?
 Or leave this room?”

 “Yes and no, in that order.
+No touching or moving the bowls, of course.
 And for the sake of the viewers at home, let’s give you, say, a ten minute time limit.”

 Ryan nodded, looking a little uncertain.
 “Very fair.”